stteff/An-Open-Educational-RPi-Robot/README.md

 ---

 # [OpEdRo] An-Open-Educational-(RPi)-Robot
-An Educational Robotic Platform, Raspberry Pi based, using Open Technologies, remote controled from Scratch
+An Educational Robotic Platform, Raspberry Pi based, using Open Technologies.
+Remote programmable from Scratch to move specific distances, to turn angles of specific degrees, to speak text and variable values.

 ---